 Grant Lazarus was called to the bar in November 1981.
-After 38 years’ experience, he has refined his areas of specialism which are now concentrated almost wholly upon the financial consequences of the breakdown of relationships (including marriages, same-sex marriages and civil partnerships) – as well as Trusts of Land claims, whether between cohabitees or other co-owners.
-This often includes the inter-play of Trusts of Land issues within applications for financial remedy on Divorce.
+After over 40 years’ experience, he has refined his areas of specialism which are now concentrated almost wholly upon the financial consequences of the breakdown of relationships (including marriages, same-sex marriages and civil partnerships) – as well as Trusts of Land claims, whether between cohabitees or other co-owners.
+This often includes the inter-play of Trusts of Land and Partnership issues within applications for financial remedy on Divorce.

 For 6 years between 2013 -2019, Grant was instructed in over 160 Professional Negligence claims arising out of issues of Pension Sharing or Offsetting.
 This has given him a unique insight into the problems of Pension Sharing, the interplay between different forms of Defined Benefits or Defined Contributions Pensions and the pitfalls of attempting to conclude such matters without properly expert guidance.

 Grant specialises in financial remedy work of high net worth, particularly those involving farms, companies, and high value pension arrangements.
-He receives instructions in relation to Financial Remedy, Trusts of Land, and Solicitors’ negligence from all parts of England & Wales.
-He (usually) travels extensively for Court appearances and Conferences, although such travel is curtailed at present by the National Coronavirus emergency.
-He has for many years been happy to undertake Conferences by telephone, even in complex matters, in order to help clients to avoid travel and expense.
-He is equally happy to do so by Zoom, Skype and Microsoft Teams.
+He receives instructions in relation to Financial Remedy and Trusts of Land from all parts of England & Wales.
+He (usually) travels extensively for Court appearances and Conferences, although such travel was curtailed by the National Coronavirus emergency, which meant that Grant was able to take full advantage of the “Barristerial Tardis of Zoom”.
+He has for many years been happy to undertake Conferences by telephone, even in complex matters, in order to help clients to avoid travel and expense, and is equally happy to do so by Zoom and Microsoft Teams.

-Grant is experienced in telephone and video link hearings, and is actively promoting the use of technology to ensure that cases continue to be heard in the present times of uncertainty for Court Hearings in person.
-The use of e-bundles will soon be the norm.
-Grant is experienced in the receipt instructions electronically and the conduct of cases without any use of paper.
+Grant is experienced in telephone and video link hearings, and was actively involved in promoting the local and national use of technology to ensure that cases continued to be heard when Courtrooms were closed.
+The use of e-bundles has become the norm.
+Grant is experienced in the receipt of instructions electronically and the conduct of cases without any use of paper.

 Grant is qualified and experienced in the direct receipt of instructions on a Public Access basis, without the need for a Solicitor.
 Not all cases are suitable for such an arrangement, but clients have often found it very helpful to have an experienced overview of the issues and risks of litigation at an early stage in financial remedy and Trusts of Land disputes.
 Just as often, as such cases approach FDR or Trial, litigants who have previously been acting person see the benefit of instructing Grant on a Public Access basis to bring their claims to a conclusion.

 With the pressure on courts increasing each year, cases are taking longer to get a hearing, and judges are being allowed less time to hear and consider them.
 Even before March 2020, it had become increasingly common in London and Manchester over recent years for the parties in Financial Remedy disputes to choose to arrange for their FDR to be conducted privately by experienced and specialist Financial Remedy Counsel, sitting as private FDR judges.
-Not only is this practice approved by the President of the Family Division, it is now actively encouraged by Mr Justice Mostyn J as National Lead Judge of the Financial Remedies Court.
+Not only is this practice approved by the President of the Family Division, it is now actively encouraged by the National Lead Judges of the Financial Remedies Court.